ElementsProject/elements/doc/README.md

 Unpack the files into a directory and run:

 - `bin/elementsd` (headless)
-- `bin/elements-qt` (GUI) (currently not provided)
+- `bin/elements-qt` (GUI)

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run elements-qt.exe.

 ### macOS